Sonakshi Sinha Apologizes To Valmiki Samaj For Her Bh*ngi Remark; Says It Was Unintentional

 August 4, 2019

-On the work front, Sonakshi's latest release is 'Khandaani Shafakhana', a film which aims to remove the taboo attached to the topic of sex by encouraging open discussion on it.
+On the work front, Sonakshi's latest release is 'Khandaani Shafakhana', a film which aims to remove the taboo attached to the topic of sex by encouraging an open discussion on it.
 While many critics have lauded the film's intention, they have expressed disappointment over the film not having explored its full potential.
 Khandaani Shafakhana is directed by Shilpi Dasgupta, and it marks rapper Badshah's entry into Bollywood.

 MOST READ: Would Deepika Padukone Work With Someone Accused Of S*xual Harassment?
 The Actress Answers